 Collecting the desired samples $\bomega$ in the matrix $\Omega\in\mathbb{R}^{3\times 3}$

 which can be expressed as the product of a Vandermonde matrix and the model parameters

-As a matter of convention, the polynomial order in our Vandermond matrix {\it decreases} with column index, such as $V_{i,j} = t_i^{Q-j}$.
-Solving for $\bP$ in \eqref{eq:DeltaThetaExpansion:affine} and substituting the result in \eqref{eq:Q:vander}, we can express $\Omega$ in terms of $\Theta_2$
+As a matter of convention, the polynomial order in the Vandermonde matrix {\it decreases} with column index, such that $V_{i,j} = t_i^{Q-j}$.
+Solving for $P$ in \eqref{eq:DeltaThetaExpansion:affine} and substituting the result in \eqref{eq:Q:vander}, $\Omega$ is expressed in terms of $\Theta_2$.